602604/602604/README.md

-# Hi there, I'm Alina Shah 👋
+# Hi there, I'm Alina 👋

 I’m Informasjonsteknologi Student at the Høgskulen på Vestlandet (HVL).